Food and Beverage

 - Alcoholic beverages may not be mentioned in the advertising or publicizing of a University Function or an event that occurs on University Property (e.g., “happy hour” or “cocktail reception”) unless approved by the relevant alcohol approval authority as noted below

-Event organizers are required by University Policy STAF-001 to disclose all plans for food service at events.
+Event organizers are required by University Policy STAF-001: Food Service Provided by Student Organizations to disclose all plans for food service at events.

-Most spaces have few restrictions aimed at food safety, however a select number of Event Planning Services (EPS) spaces are only able to be catered by Virginia Catering Company (Aramark).
+Most spaces have few restrictions aimed at food safety, however a select number of Student Affairs spaces are only able to be catered by Virginia Catering Company (Aramark).

 Virginia Catering Company